Nursing

 Nursing Management Skills Inventory

-A Nurse Manager plays a very pivotal role in the health facility.
-Their responsibilities include employing, managing duties and maintaining daily tasks.
-Their presence is highly needed for hospitals to work fluently.
-They should possess strong leadership and communication skills.
-Alongside, they must be well aware of staff needs and able to maintain a balance in the working environment.
 These bodies lead the unit and empower working fellows to be the first line of defense for their patients.
-In the reflection of abilities mentioned above, I would sketch my strengths and weaknesses being a nurse leader.
+In the reflection of the abilities mentioned above, I would sketch my strengths and weaknesses as a nurse leader.
 This assessment is based on my personal and professional growth and development.
-It involves taking care of patients by preventing them from infecting diseases, promoting their health and also provides them with psychological support (Srsic-Stoehr, Rogers, Kelly Wolgast, Thomas Chapman & Douglas, 2004).
+It involves taking care of patients by preventing them from infecting diseases, promoting their health, and also providing them with psychological support (Srsic-Stoehr, Rogers, Kelly Wolgast, Thomas Chapman & Douglas, 2004).

 While ‘The Hippocratic Oath’ has a strong impact not only on my ethical behavior but also helps me to develop honesty and rectitude in my peers.
 At the same time, I am a person who addresses people with respect and condemns bullying because it is fundamental to fulfill leadership demands actively.
 Furthermore, discipline is a door to success.
-Knowing this fact, I considered this as a significant factor in leading day to day tasks.
+Knowing this fact, I considered this a significant factor in leading daily tasks.
 To run a health institution smoothly, the key factor is to balance both patient care and business.
 This profession demands me to stand for the rights of staff and patient safety.
-Whatever the circumstances are, the goal for any healthcare professional should be to ensure quality care and advocate dedicated staff for suitable practice environment.
+Whatever the circumstances are, the goal for any healthcare professional should be to ensure quality care and advocate dedicated staff for a suitable practice environment.

-Up till now, I have identified my personal and professional skills needed to be a leader.
+Up till now, I have identified the personal and professional skills needed to be a leader.
 But to implement this, I have to plan first.
-Planning requires defining my job role which puts me into hiring highly qualified nurses, evaluation of performances, providing necessary feedback, coaching and maintaining the budget.
+Planning requires defining my job role, which puts me into hiring highly qualified nurses, evaluating performances, providing necessary feedback, coaching, and maintaining the budget.
 For all this, I need to make and follow a proper strategy.
-That I think is something which is my key strength because I always keep up a five-year plan.
+That, I think, is my key strength because I always keep up a five-year plan.
 This also allows me to dictate my path in nursing and will allow me to perform efficiently at my workplace.
-And position me at higher ranks both in knowledge and grade in future.
-I think this is something which is missing in the current level of practice in many professionals where people keep on jumping for new opportunities.
+And position me in the Andgher ranks in knowledge and grade in the future.
+I think this is something that is missing in the current level of practice for many professionals, who keep on jumping for new opportunities.
 That not only limits their professional skills but disturbs the workplace and main goal which is patient care (“Competencies Assessment | AONE”, 2018).

-• • Commitment to purpose
+• Commitment to purpose

-• • Measuring services, quality, and finance
+• Measuring services, quality, and finance

-• • Creating the positive work culture
+• Creating a positive work culture

-• • Build leaders
+• Build leaders

-• • Employee satisfaction
+• Employee satisfaction

-• • Set behavior standards with goals and values
+• Set behavior standards with goals and values

-• • Communication
+• Communication

-• • Recognition
+• Recognition

 References